 The incidence of chickenpox has changed over the last 15 years with the introduction of chickenpox vaccine and new immunization recommendations and requirements.
 The Minnesota Department of Health (MDH) implemented chickenpox and shingles surveillance in the fall of 2005 pursuant to the Minnesota Communicable Disease Reporting Rule, (Chapter 4605).

 - All suspect or confirmed cases of chickenpox in students and/or staff.

 - All suspect or confirmed cases of shingles that occur in students, even if they have not been diagnosed by a health care provider.

-Use the Chickenpox and Shingles Report Form for Minnesota Schools to report each case.
+Use the Chickenpox and Shingles Report Form for Minnesota Schools (PDF) to report each case.

-- Exclude students or staff with chickenpox from school until all lesions have crusted.
-This is usually four to seven days (typically six days) after the rash began.
+- Exclude students or staff with chickenpox from school until all blisters have crusted.
+This is usually four to seven days after the rash began.

-- Chickenpox can occur in vaccinated persons.
-This is referred to as “breakthrough infection” and is usually mild, but is still considered to be infectious.
-Vesicles (lesions containing clear fluid) may not be present, and the rash may not crust.
+- Chickenpox occurring in vaccinated persons (called "breakthrough infection") is usually mild but is still considered infectious.
+Blisters may not be present, and the rash may not crust.
 Such cases should be excluded until all lesions have faded or no new lesions have occurred within a 24-hour period, whichever is later.
-Lesions do not need to be completely resolved.
+Lesions do not need to be completely gone.